Skip to main content

 • grant_type: authorization_code is the only supported flow, for now.
 We might extend this in the future

-• client_secret: Use the client_secret returned by the SAML connection API or any arbitrary value if using the tenant and product in the clientID
+• client_secret: Use the clientSecret returned by the SAML connection API or clientSecretVerifier (which defaults to "dummy") if using the tenant and product in the clientID

 • redirect_uri: This is where the user will be taken back once the authorization flow is complete.
 Use the same redirect_uri as the previous request